The price that consumers pay for natural gas has two main components, which include various taxes and fees:

 - Weatherization Assistance Program provides grants to states, territories, and some Indian tribes to improve the energy efficiency of the homes of low-income families.

 Additional state energy assistance and fuel fund programs may be available to help households pay energy bills during winter emergencies.
-Customers can find out if they qualify for assistance in their states by contacting the state public utility or service commission or by contacting the local natural gas utility.
+Consumers can find out if they qualify for assistance in their states by contacting the state public utility or service commission or by contacting the local natural gas utility.